-The refurbishment programme will begin later this year and will incorporate the addition of a two-storey roof extension across the whole site, with flexible office floorplates ranging from 6,222 sq ft to 15,791 sq ft arranged around an atrium with character finishes including exposed concrete, steel and brickwork.
+The development includes the addition of a two-story roof extension across the whole site, with flexible office floorplates ranging from 6,222 sq ft to 15,791 sq ft arranged around an atrium with character finishes including exposed concrete, steel and brickwork.

-The building will also provide extensive external terracing and has been designed to achieve BREEAM Excellent, WELL Building accreditation as well as enhanced digital connectivity standards with WiredScore.
+The building will provide extensive external terracing and has been designed to achieve BREEAM ‘Excellent’, WELL Building’ accreditation as well as enhanced digital connectivity standards with ‘WiredScore’.

 - 26-29 Drury Lane;

 - 30-35 Drury Lane / 2 Dryden Street;

 2019 - Planning permission granted for the removal of existing third and fourth-floor levels and roof top structures and partial demolition of Shelton Street elevation (third floor only); construction of new floorspace and internal reconfiguration resulting in a part five and part six-storey building with roof top plant enclosure, to provide flexible commercial use including retail (Class A1), financial and professional services (class A2) restaurant (class A3), office (class B1) and /or assembly and leisure (class D2) at basement and ground floor level and office use (Class B1) at first to fifth-floor levels; refurbishment of external elevations; roof terraces, plant, cycle parking and facilities for access and servicing.
 Architect Barr Gazetas.
 Westminster Council ref. no. 18/07715/FULL.

 2020 March - Hines acquires Grain House on Drury Lane from corporate pension fund clients of Savills Investment Management.